TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 `--nouserinput`: If specified, this will prevent any user input prompts, and will instead use default values or other arguments.

 `--nofilesave`: If specified, the meme will not be saved to a file, and only returned as virtual file part of memeResultsDictsList.

-## How to Build Exe Yourself
-#### Note: To build the exe you have to set up the python environment anyway, so by that point you can just run the python version of the script.
-But if you want the build the exe yourself anyway here is how:
-1. Ensure required packages are installed
-2. Additionally, install PyInstaller: `pip install pyinstaller` (If using a virtual environment, install it into that)
-3. Run this command in terminal from within the project directory: `python -m PyInstaller main.spec`